-(5) For the three months ended September 30, 2023, restructuring, impairment, and other expenses are comprised of \$0.8 million employee related one-time termination benefits and net of a \$(0.1) million gain on lease settlement.
+(5) For the three months ended September 30, 2023, restructuring, Restructuring, impairment, and other expenses are primarily comprised of \$0.8 million employee related one-time termination benefits, real estate restructuring losses, and net impairment of a (\$0.1) million gain on lease settlement.
 For the three months ended September 30, 2022, restructuring, impairment, and other expenses include \$5.3 million employee related one-time termination benefits and \$40.5 million impairments on the Company's assets, such as the loan commitment asset, right-of-use assets, and property and equipment.
+For further details, please refer to Note 4 to our condensed consolidated financial statements included elsewhere in this quarterly report on Form 10-Q.

-For the nine months ended September 30, 2023, restructuring, impairment, and other expenses are comprised of \$5.3 million real estate restructuring loss, \$4.8 million impairments on the Company's property and equipment, \$2.3 million employee related one-time termination benefits, \$0.4 million impairments on the Company's right-of-use asset and net of a \$(1.1) million gain on lease settlement.
+For the nine months ended September 30, 2023, restructuring, impairment, and other expenses are comprised of \$5.3 million real estate restructuring loss, \$4.8 million impairments on the Company's property and equipment, \$2.3 million employee related one-time termination benefits, \$0.4 million impairments on the Company's right-of-use asset and net of a (\$1.1) million gain on lease settlement.
 For the nine months ended September 30, 2022, restructuring, impairment, and other expenses include \$99.3 million employee related one-time termination benefits and \$113.2 million impairments on the Company's assets, such as the loan commitment asset, right-of-use assets, and property and equipment.

-(6) Depreciation and amortization represents the loss in value of fixed and intangible assets through depreciation and amortization, respectively.
+(6) (5) Depreciation and amortization represents the loss in value of fixed and intangible assets through depreciation and amortization, respectively.
 These expenses are non-cash expenses, and we believe that they do not correlate to the performance of our business during the periods presented.

-(7) Interest and amortization on non-funding debt represents interest and amortization on a corporate line of credit as presented in our Consolidated Statements of Operations and Comprehensive Income (Loss).
+(7) (6) Interest and amortization on non-funding debt represents interest and amortization on a corporate line of credit as presented well as the Convertible Note, both of which are included within net interest income in our Consolidated Statements of Operations and Comprehensive Income (Loss).
 Interest and amortization on non-funding debt excludes interest income from mortgage loans held for sale and warehouse interest expense on warehouse facilities, which are both core to our operations and recorded in the "total net revenues" caption of our Consolidated Statements of Operations and Comprehensive Income (Loss).
+Loss.